AKT311209/OnlineProfile/README.md

     ```

 ### Running the Application
-1. Compile the TypeScript files:
+1. Start the development server:
     ```bash
-    yarn compile
-    ```
-2. Start the development server:
-    ```bash
     yarn dev
     ```
-3. Open your browser and visit `http://localhost:3000`.
+2. Open your browser and visit `http://localhost:3000`.

 ### Building for Production
 1. Build the application: